Polkadot-Blockchain-Academy/pba-book/content/cryptography/advanced-signatures/slides.md

 ### Certificates in Web3

-We are building systems that don't have a "Certificate Authority".<br/>
+We are building systems that don't have a "Certificate Authority".<br />
 But we can still use certificates in some niche instances.

 Notes: